e11938258/InDMP/README.md

 | Access Token Lifespan | 1 day |
 | Assigned Default Client Scopes | update |

-5. Create two new users: "dmp_app_1" and "repository_app_1" with same password.
+5. Create two new users: "dmp_app_1" and "repository_app_1" with password same as username.

 That's it!